influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 Both of these options are discussed in the following sections.

+> ***Note:*** All measures of Chronograf security are enforced by the server.
+Any direct requests to the Chronograf server will be subjected to, and thus must comply with, any configured security options.

 ## OAuth 2.0 providers with JWT tokens

-[OAuth 2.0](https://tools.ietf.org/html/rfc6749) providers and [JWT (JSON Web Token)](https://tools.ietf.org/html/rfc7519) tokens are used in Chronograf to provide the authorization and authentication of Chronograph users and role-based access control.
+[OAuth 2.0](https://tools.ietf.org/html/rfc6749) providers and [JWT (JSON Web Token)](https://tools.ietf.org/html/rfc7519) tokens are used in Chronograf to provide the authorization and authentication of Chronograf users and role-based access control.

-To configure any of the supported OAuth 2.0 providers to work with Chronograf, you must also configure the `TOKEN_SECRET` environment variable (or command line option), which is used to generate valid JWT signatures for access tokens.
+To configure any of the supported OAuth 2.0 providers to work with Chronograf, you must also configure the `TOKEN_SECRET` environment variable (or command line option), which is used for generating and validating JWT tokens.

 **To set the TOKEN_SECRET option:**